1. Global and Local Equilibrium

 |Phase transformations are everyday stuff.
 A new phase must form whenever something freezes or melts, evaporates or condenses, dissolves or precipitates.
 This new phase must nucleate - it must start somewhere and sometime as a cluster of just a few atoms or molecules.
 Let's look at a few examples; the first ones are the every-day kind:|

-water droplets.
+droplets.
 Now you can see it - it's a cloud.
-The water droplets grow and
+The water droplets grow and eventually rain will

 The nucleation of the first tiny droplets needs some help, e.g. by suitable "dirt particles".
 That's why "rain making" is possible to some extent.